vvarada2009/varada-student/_posts/student_toolkit/2025-11-06-retrospective_final_blog.md

 30: In this question I learnt that that when a proecdure is before the loop and then # of times inside the loop, you have to add up these values.
 Therefore, the answer was 1+4= 5 hours to execute.

-35: I leanrt that the risk of a copyright violation when creating sample-based music can be minimized by
+35: I leanrt that the Creative Commons licenses can be used by creators of digital music to specify how the samples can be used by others.
+I also learnt that ano-rights-reserved license allows others to freely make use of the samples.

-40:
+40: From this question, I learnt how to analyze tables which have many rows and then being able to analyze the values given in the tables in order to find correct answer.
+Furthermore with questions which tell you to select more than 1 answer, I learnt that process of elimination is very useful in leading to the correct answer.

 43: